ksenijalevina/Exploratory-Data-Analysis-of-Fishing-Catch-Data-in-R/README.md

 # r-fishing-catch-analysis
-Exploratory data analaysis of fishing catch using R
+Exploratory data analysis of fishing catch using R

 # Fishing Catch Efficiency Analysis

-This project analyzes fishing catch efficiency during the year 2020 in Lithuania by colculating and examining  the CPUE (Catch Per Unit Effort).
+This project analyzes fishing catch efficiency during the year 2020 in Lithuania by calculating and examining  the CPUE (Catch Per Unit Effort).
 CPUE was calculated busing this formula:
   * CPUE = caught quantity/fishing effort (hour) *
-This analysis includes data cleaning, analysis (using function, and looking for important aspects), data visualization.
+This analysis includes data cleaning, analysis (using functions, and looking for important aspects), data visualization.

 ---
 ## Tools